Understanding Insulin: What You Need To Know

 However, beta cells in people with type 2 diabetes decline with time, with an over 50% reduction in the number of beta cells evident in people who have had type 2 diabetes for over 15 years.
 When other medications fail to keep blood sugar levels within the normal range in people with type 2 diabetes, a doctor will prescribe insulin.

 In the space of 90 years, insulin has gone from being a crude extract originally sourced from animals to a highly purified, synthetic, predictable, non-allergenic treatment for insulin-dependent diabetes.

 The early commercial forms of insulin were initially extracted from beef and pork pancreases.
-Synthetic human insulin replaced beef and pork insulin in the early 1980s, and now insulin analogs are replacing synthetic human insulin.
+Synthetic human insulin replaced beef and pork insulin in the early 1980s, and now insulin analogues are replacing synthetic human insulin.

-Insulin analogs have significantly improved the way insulin is absorbed, which means it can be administered in a way that better mimics natural insulin release in nondiabetic individuals.
+Insulin analogues are a type of human insulin that has been genetically modified so that it better mimics naturally occurring insulin.
 Although synthetic human insulin is identical in structure to naturally produced insulin, it doesn't work as well and tends to clump together when injected under the skin in high concentrations.
 This clumping can affect the absorption of human insulin, making it slow and unpredictable, and out-of-sync with your body's needs.
 Clumping also affects how long insulin works for.

-Insulin analogs have a more predictable duration of action and more reliable absorption.
+Insulin analogues have a more predictable duration of action and more reliable absorption.
 Which helps when the goal of insulin therapy is to mimic normal insulin levels.

 Mimicking Natural Insulin Release: Easier Said Than Done